Admidio/admidio/README.md

 ## Changelog

-Please visit our [changelog](https://www.admidio.org/changelog.php) for detail information about the bugfixes and enhancements in each version.
+Please visit our [changelog](https://www.admidio.org/changelog.php) for detailed information about the bug fixes and enhancements in each version.

 ## Donation